MarcoLodini/windows365/Windows365/enterprise/resize-cloud-pc-single.md

 For more information about resizing Cloud PCs in bulk, see [Resize Cloud PCs in bulk](resize-cloud-pc-bulk.md).

+For more information about resizing, see [Cloud PC resizing overview](resize-cloud-pc.md).

 [!INCLUDE [Resize a Cloud PC requirements](../includes/resize-requirements.md)]

 ## Resize a single Cloud PC provisioned with a direct assigned license